StuartsProjects/StuartsProjects.github.io/_posts/2018-01-09-can-we-improve-LoRa®-performance.md

 Pass band: 431.92 ~ 435.92 MHz
 Insertion loss: < @431.92 1.5dB ~ 435.92 MHz

-I needed to check this, so lacking a proper signal generator I programmed a LoRa device to scan the frequency band and put the bandpass filter on the input of my [RF Explorer.](http://j3.rf-explorer.com/)
+I needed to check this, so lacking a proper signal generator I programmed a LoRa® device to scan the frequency band and put the bandpass filter on the input of my [RF Explorer.](http://j3.rf-explorer.com/)

 This was the output, first without the filter and then with.